ansible/ansible/docs/docsite/rst/community/development_process.rst

 Workflow
 --------

 Ansibullbot runs continuously.
 You can generally expect to see changes to your issue or pull request within thirty minutes.
-It examines every open pull request in the repositories, and enforces state roughly according to the following workflow:
+Ansibullbot examines every open pull request in the repositories, and enforces state roughly according to the following workflow:

 -  If a pull request has no workflow labels, it’s considered **new**.
 Files in the pull request are identified, and the maintainers of those files are pinged by the bot, along with instructions on how to review the pull request.
 (Note: sometimes we strip labels from a pull request to “reboot” this process.)
 -  If the module maintainer is not ``$team_ansible``, the pull request then goes into the **community_review** state.
 -  If the module maintainer is ``$team_ansible``, the pull request then goes into the **core_review** state (and probably sits for a while).
 -  If the pull request is in **community_review** and has received comments from the maintainer:

-   -  If the maintainer says ``shipit`` (or ``:shipit:`` if you like squirrels), the pull request is labeled **shipit**, whereupon the Core team assesses it for final merge.
+   -  If the maintainer says ``shipit``, the pull request is labeled **shipit**, whereupon the Core team assesses it for final merge.
    -  If the maintainer says ``needs_info``, the pull request is labeled **needs_info** and the submitter is asked for more info.
    -  If the maintainer says **needs_revision**, the pull request is labeled **needs_revision** and the submitter is asked to fix some things.
-   -  If the pull request is labeled **needs_revision** or **needs_info** and has received comments from the submitter
+   -  If the pull request is labeled **needs_revision** or **needs_info** and has received comments from the submitter...TODO: what happens here?

 -  If the submitter says ``ready_for_review``, the pull request is put back into **community_review** or **core_review** and the maintainer is notified that the pull request is ready to be reviewed again.
 -  If the pull request is labeled **needs_revision** or **needs_info** and the submitter has not responded lately: